prtkgpt/questdb.io/docs/concept/storage-model.md

 title: Storage model
 sidebar_label: Storage model
 description:
   Overview of QuestDB's column-based storage model.
-It ensures ACID properties while keeping low overhead for maximum performance.
+It ensures table level atomicity and durability while keeping low overhead for maximum performance.
 ---

 QuestDB uses a **column-based** storage model.
 Data is stored in tables with